moiri-gamboni/image-reader-mcp/README.md

 - List image files in a specified directory.
 - Read a specific image file and return its content.

-**Important Note:** When using this server within the Cursor IDE, it currently seems to function correctly only when the Claude Sonnet model is selected.

 ## Tools